 - a.
 Academic Common Market.
-Students selected to participate in a program offered through the Academic Common Market. - b.
+Students selected to participate in a program offered through the Academic Common - b.
 International and Superior Out-of-State Students.
 International students and superior out-of-state students selected by the institutional president or an authorized representative, provided that the number of such waivers in effect does not exceed two percent of the equivalent full-time students enrolled at the institution in the fall term immediately preceding the term for which the out-of-state tuition is to be waived. - c.
 University System Employees and Dependents.
 Full-time employees of the University System, their spouses, and their dependent children. - d.
 Medical/Dental Students and Interns.
-Medical and dental residents and medical and dental interns at the Medical College of Georgia.
+Medical and dental residents and medi-

+- cal and dental interns at the Medical College of Georgia.
 (BR, 1986-87, p.
-340). - e.
+340).e.
+Full-Time School Employees. - e.
 Full-Time School Employees.
 Full-time employees in the public schools of Georgia or of the Department of Technical and Adult Education, their spouses, and their dependent children.
 Teachers employed full-time on military bases in Georgia shall also qualify for this waiver.
 (BR Minutes, 1988-89, p.
 43). - f.
 Career Consular Officials.
-Career consular officers, their spouses, and their dependent children who are citizens of the foreign nation that their consular office represents and who are stationed and living in Georgia under orders of

-- their respective governments. - g.
+Career consular officers, their spouses, and their dependent children who are citizens of the foreign nation that their consular office represents and who are stationed and living in Georgia under orders of their respective governments. - g.
 Military Personnel.
-Military personnel, their spouses, and their dependent children stationed in Georgia and on active duty, unless such military personnel are assigned as students to System institutions for educational purposes.
-The waiver can be retained by the military personnel, their spouses, and their dependent children if the military sponsor is reassigned outside of Georgia, as long as the student(s) remain(s) continuously enrolled and the military sponsor remains on active military status (BR Minutes, February 2004). - h.
+Military personnel, their spouses, and their dependent children stationed in or assigned to Georgia and on active duty.
+The waiver can be retained by the military personnel, their spouses, and their dependent children if (a. the military sponsor is reassigned outside of Georgia, and the student(s) remain(s) continuously enrolled and the military sponsor remains on active military status; (b. the military sponsor is reassigned out-of-state and the spouse and dependent children remain in Georgia and the sponsor remains on active military duty; (c. or active military personnel and their spouse and dependent children who are stationed in a state contiguous to the Georgia border and who live in Georgia.
+(BR Minutes, February 2009). - h.
 Research University Graduate Students.
-Students attending the University of Georgia, the Georgia Institute of Technology, Georgia State University, and the Medical College of Georgia, which shall be authorized to waive the out-of-state tuition differential for a limited number of graduate students each year, with the understanding that the number of students at each of these institutions to whom such waivers are granted shall not exceed the number assigned below at any one point in time: University of Georgia 80
+Students attending the University of Georgia, the Georgia Institute of Technology, Georgia State University, and the Medical College of Georgia, which shall be authorized to waive the outof-state tuition differential for a limited number of graduate students each year, with the understanding that the number of students at each of these institutions to whom such waivers are granted shall not exceed the number assigned below at any one point in time:

+University of Georgia 80

 Georgia Institute of

+Technology 60

-Technology 60 Georgia State
+Georgia State

-University
+University 80

-Georgia

-Medical College of 20
+Medical College of

+Georgia 20